mediapart/lapresselibre-bundle/README.md

 And then, indicates your endpoints uri into [LaPresseLibre partner platform](https://partenaire.lapresselibre.fr/gestion).

-Define what your endpoints have to do:
+Define what your endpoints have to do.
+For example, Your [verification endpoint](https://github.com/NextINpact/LaPresseLibreSDK/wiki/Fonctionnement-des-web-services#web-service-de-v%C3%A9rification-de-comptes-existants) will look like :

 ```php
 <?php